The Tri-Outcome Redshift Model — A Structural Alternative to Expansion Cosmology

 - GR: Expansion velocity explains redshift.

-- TRM B/C: Explain brightness anomalies via resonance drift and observer skew.
+- TRM B/C: Brightness anomalies as resonance drift & observer skew.

-- GR: Struggles with low-ℓ suppression and dipole asymmetry.
+- GR: Tension with low-$\ell$ suppression / hemispherical asymmetry.

 - TRM B: Coherence drift suppresses long-wave modes.